BinsonBuzz/unraid_rclone_mount/README.md

 Optional: to allow an extra 750GB/day upload create 2 additional remotes to support a Team Drive

 <li>tdrive: - a teamdrive remote.
 Note: you need to use a different gmail/google account to the one above (which creates and shares the Team Drive) to create the token - any google account will do.
 I recommend creating a 2nd client_id using this account</li>
-<li>ve_media_vfs: - a crypt remote that is mounted locally and decrypts the encrypted files uploaded to the team drive</li>
+<li>gdrive_media_vfs: - a crypt remote that is mounted locally and decrypts the encrypted files uploaded to the team drive</li>

 I use a rclone vfs mount as opposed to a rclone cache mount as this is optimised for streaming, has faster media start times, and limits API calls to google to avoid bans.